mozilla/security/README.md

-security
+Mozilla Security Repository
 ========

-Repository for various tools around security
+This repository will contain various tools around security at Mozilla.
+Work in progress :)